 The amount you charge will depend on where you are working.
 On average a minimum of £40 -£70 is suggested for a session, lasting approximately 45 minutes to 1 hour.
 As a professional it is up to you to set your fees- often the initial assessment and massage will last longer as you will have many questions to answer, so you may wish to charge more for the first appointment and then a set lower fee for follow up massages.

 What is the Cost of the programme?

-Exclusive of your travel costs and accommodation, the cost of the Equissage Europe ESMT certification programme is £850 for group classes and £950 for private tuition inclusive of tax.
+Exclusive of your travel costs and accommodation, the cost of the Equissage Europe ESMT certification programme for 2017 is £850 for group classes and £950 for private tuition inclusive of tax.
+Course costs for 2018 is £900 for group courses and £1000 for private tuition.
 Reductions of 10% are available for military personnel and their spouses.
 For more information contact us

 The fee includes all books, materials and tuition.
 A £150 non refundable booking fee is required on enrolment, this includes The How To Manual of Sports Massage for the Equine Athlete and the pre course notes.

 Terms and Conditions: We often have a waiting list for courses therefore all group course cancellations received with less than 4 weeks notice to commencement date will be charged at £400 as it is too short notice to fill your cancelled booking.
 Cancellations with more than 4 weeks notice will be able to transfer to any group course with spaces available within 1 calender year.